 Cluster content includes individual blog posts that discuss these subtopics.
 Then you can link the cluster content to your competency pages and the pages back to your cluster content, linking those pieces into a comprehensive content network.
 Using the following five best practices, you can optimize your competency pages for your website and find yourself rising to the top of Google rankings.

 1) Reach the right search volume with a keyword

 Good keywords are the glue that holds your pillar page together.
-Without a solid keyword on which to base your page, you're really just wasting time creating a page.
-Don't skimp on research, or you'll find yourself spinning your wheels.
+Without a solid keyword on which to base your page, you're just wasting time creating a page.
+Don't skimp on research, or you'll be spinning your wheels.

-Use tools like Google Search Console, Moz, or SEMRush to find the most effective keywords for your site.
+Use tools like Google Search Console or SEMRush to find the most effective keywords for your site.
 Look at your competitor’s websites to see what competency pages they utilize.
 Also, keep an eye on essential terms or new terms people are researching within your industry.

 Keyword volume is essential to your keyword search.
 Are people talking about this topic?
 When they research this topic, what answers are they looking for?
 What are their pressing questions about the topic?
 Answer these questions before you begin creating your pillar page, then find them and incorporate those answers into the copy.